How to Use Specode to Quickly Launch a Health App

 Preview Controls

 Lets you quickly toggle between desktop, tablet, and mobile views.
-You can also open the app preview in a new tab to see it as your users will, or refresh the view to apply minor changes requested from the AI Assistant in the chat.
+You can also generate a shareable link to view the app in a separate tab (the way others will see it), or refresh the preview to apply minor changes from the AI Assistant.

 specode preview controls